 Signs of Forgiveness

-But, we also have to remember that sin, hate and hurt do not have the last word.
-There is a bigger word, which comes from love, and that is forgiveness.
+But, we also have to remember that sin, hate, and hurt do not have the last word.
+There is a bigger word that comes from love: forgiveness.

-Forgiveness can take a long time but the first step is a choice.
+Forgiveness can take a long time, but the first step is a choice.
 It is a choice to forgive.
-That doesn’t mean it will automatically happen, it can take a long time, and we may think we have forgiven someone or something and then we discover another layer of hurt, more consequences and the only way to keep going is to keep forgiving.
+That doesn’t mean it will automatically happen; it can take a long time, and we may think we have forgiven someone or something, only to discover another layer of hurt, more consequences, and the only way to keep going is to keep forgiving.

 Forgiveness enables us to move on.
 It makes us free.
 Firstly, because it frees us from our own anger and hate.
 It gets us past hurt and self-pity.
-And secondly because in freely choosing to forgive, we make good use of our freedom.
-In this way we practice or exercise our freedom and just like anything else, when we practice we get better at it.
-We become more free.
+And secondly, because in freely choosing to forgive, we make good use of our freedom.
+In this way, we exercise our freedom, and just like anything else, the more we practice, the better we get.
+We become freer.

 Finally, if (and when) we find it hard to forgive it is important to remember that God constantly forgives us and chooses to do so even though he knows that he will have to keep doing it over and over again.
 This is especially important when we are struggling to forgive ourselves.

-A beautiful personal testimony on forgiveness from Margaret Mizen, whose 16-year-old son was murdered in 2008, will perhaps convince you more of the truth of this then anything I can say:
+A beautiful personal testimony on forgiveness from Margaret Mizen, whose 16-year-old son was murdered in 2008, will perhaps convince you more of the truth of this than anything I can say:

 Questions For Discussion On Forgiveness